jwodder/lineinfile/SPEC.md

             - [backup options from `add`]
             - -F, --fixed-string — treat regex as a fixed string
             - -o, --outfile — incompatible with backup options
+        - It should be possible to specify the regexp with `-e <regexp>` in case it begins with a hyphen.

 - Library functions:
     - `add_line_to_file(filepath, line, regexp=None, locator=None, backrefs=False, match_first=False, backup_ext=None, always_backup=False, create=False) -> bool`